adobe/spectrum-css/README.md

 ## Organization

+Spectrum CSS builds output that uses custom properties so it can support multiple scales (medium, large) and color stops (light, dark, etc) with the same base CSS.
+This version of the output should be used, unless you need to support older browsers (IE 11).

-The Spectrum CSS project can build both a 'multi-stop' and 'single-stop' version of the CSS.
+It also builds 'multi-stop' and 'single-stop' versions of the CSS for older browsers (IE 11).
 This enables a consumer to either allow for multiple Spectrum colorstops in a single CSS file, or can limit the number of selectors to only those needed for a single colorstop.

 Spectrum CSS organizes the CSS source files in the `src` folder.
 Each Spectrum element has it's own folder.
 That folder contains an `index.css` file for the basic structual CSS for all variants of an element.
 There is also a `skin.css` file to hold the values that change when the colorstop of the element is specified.